eoncarlyle/portfolio-website/public/markdown/resume.md

 **Bachelor of Chemical Engineering**<br>
 **University of Minnesota, May 2021**<br>
-Graduated with high destinction, 3.92 GPA
+Graduated with high distinction, 3.92 GPA
 <br><br>